YahooArchive/end-to-end/docs/fb-integration-design.md

 ### Facebook lookup guarantees:

-* Prevents equivocation by the key provider if Bob knows Alice's Facebook account username a priori and Alice has chosen to pubish her key to her Facebook profile.
+* Prevents equivocation by the key provider if Bob knows Alice's Facebook account username a priori and Alice has chosen to publish her key to her Facebook profile.
 A malicious provider can't change her key without detection unless the provider has her Facebook credentials or is colluding with Facebook.